muratumutlu/muum-codes/README.md

 ## 1 - Requirements Gathering & Analysis

-- Identifying the project's scope.
+- [x] Identifying the project's scope.
-- Gathering requirements for the UI toolkit based on project needs (performance, customization, ease of use).
+- [x] Gathering requirements for the UI toolkit based on project needs (performance, customization, ease of use).
-- Researching potential users' needs and preferences regarding UI/UX.
+- [x] Researching potential users' needs and preferences regarding UI/UX.
-- Creating github issues for each requirements
+- [x] Creating github issues for each requirements

 ## 2 - Design

-[x] Comparing the possible UI toolkits and libraries based on the requirements based on -- Customizability
+- [x] Comparing the possible UI toolkits and libraries based on the requirements based on Customizability, Performance, Community support and documentation
-  -- Performance
-  -- Community support and documentation
-  -- Compatibility with Next.js and Tailwind CSS
-[x] Finalizing the choice of UI toolkit.
+- [x] Finalizing the choice of UI toolkit.
-[x] Designing the application architecture.
+- [x] Designing the application architecture.
-[x] Creating wireframes and mockups.
+- [x] Creating wireframes and mockups.

 ### UI Toolkit Comparison: Mantinw UI, Material UI, and Chakra UI